Jean-Baptiste Bethune: Life

 In 1854, Bethune designed the interior of the Chapel of the Holy Blood in Bruges.
 In 1857 Bethune received an important commission from the Ghent textile manufacturer Joseph de Hemptinne, shifting his field of activity to Ghent and East Flanders.
 In 1858 he moved with his studio from Bruges to Sint-Denijs-Westrem.

 In 1862, he was a co-founder of the "Saint Luke schools" (Sint-Lucasscholen) influenced by the architectural and decorative theories of Viollet le Duc.
 These schools were opened as a Catholic counterpart to the official Academies and trained architects in the religious spirit of the Gothic tradition.
 The first permanent Saint Luke school opened in Ghent in 1863.
 These schools also offered an education for artisans that could work with stained-glass, wood carving, painting, gold- and silverwork...
 The aim was to train craftsmen that could cope with the overall decoration of a newly built, fully decorated, Gothic church.
 As a teacher and as a patron of the archaeological society of the "Gilde de Saint-Thomas et de Saint-Luc" founded in 1863, Bethune had a decisive influence on the evolution of the Gothic Revival style in Belgium.
 Among those he taught or influenced were the architects Joris Helleputte and Louis Cloquet.
 Abroad, he maintained contacts and was appreciated by contemporaries such as Pierre Cuypers, Edward Welby Pugin, August Reichensperger and Edward von Steinle.

+Bethune also worked closely with Henri and Jules Desclée, creating illustrations for their print houses, such as the Society of St. John the Evangelist.